-Brittney Griner and the Baylor Lady Bears have one goal this season _ a national championship.
+Brittney Griner and Baylor have been gearing up all season long to make a run at a national championship.

 Standing in the way could be the other No. 1 seeds _ Stanford, Connecticut and Notre Dame, dominant all season long.
 The Huskies and Irish both lost competitive games at Baylor this season.